gem/oq-engine/doc/engine/What's-new.md

 New features of the OpenQuake Engine, version 1.8
 ---------------------------------------------------

-1. The most important change is that all the calculators based on PostgreSQL are gone.
+1. The most important feature is that the calculators based on PostgreSQL are all gone.
 There is now no distinction between the oq-lite calculators and the engine calculators: they are all the same.
 All the calculators use an HDF5 file (the datastore) as data storage.
 This has a large performance impact on calculations heavy on data storage.

-2. Thanks the refactoring in point 1, now celery/rabbitmq combo is optional.
-That means that the engine works even without celery/rabbitmq; actually, this is the recommended way to run the engine on a single machine.
+2. Thanks the refactoring in point 1, the celery/rabbitmq combo is now optional.
+Actually, the recommended way to run the engine on a single machine is *without* celery/rabbitmq.
 If you are using a cluster, you must still use celery/rabbitmq.
-But the big majority of the users, including everybody using the official virtual machines will have a much simpler experience.
+But the big majority of the users, including everybody using the official virtual machines will have a simpler experience.
 The most common error for newbies was to forget starting celery or running it from the wrong directory.
 Now this barrier is gone.
 Also, the engine is more efficient without celery/rabbitmq, especially for calculations with a large data transfer.

 3. In a cluster situation, you should edit the file `openquake.cfg` and set the parameter `use_celery` to `True`.
-The, a dynamic default for the parameter `concurrent_tasks` will be inferred by asking celery how many cores are available and by multiplying that number by 2.
+Then, a dynamic default for the parameter `concurrent_tasks` will be inferred by asking celery how many cores are available and by multiplying that number by 2.
 This is done at each new calculation.
+This solves another common error for users setting a bad `concurrent_tasks`.

 4. The classical hazard calculator has been completely rewritten.
 Now it automatically splits the site collection in tiles of size